Engagement

 A small group of diverse remote professionals in their home offices, visible on a video-call grid, mid-laughter or mid-task.
 Soft natural light.

 The deficit in distributed teams isn't skill, motivation, or even communication.
 Most distributed teams have highly functional async workflows.
 The deficit is incidental contact: the low-stakes social exchanges that co-located teams accumulate without trying.
-Research calls these "weak ties" — not the deep professional relationships you build through sustained collaboration, but the cross-functional familiarity that makes the organization feel navigable.
+Research calls these "weak ties": not the deep professional relationships you build through sustained collaboration, but the cross-functional familiarity that makes the organization feel navigable.
 The colleague in Legal you've never worked directly with but know from the office kitchen.
 The designer in Berlin you've seen on enough video calls that a DM about something non-urgent feels natural.

 The mechanics that matter are specific.
 Breakout group work puts 4-8 people in temporary interdependence with colleagues they may rarely interact with otherwise.
 Coordination puzzles require real-time negotiation about who is good at what.
 Shared stakes on a leaderboard give teams a reason to celebrate with people they've never shared a celebration with before.
-These aren't abstractions — we see the cross-org DM threads that start after events, the Slack channels that form organically around a shared game narrative, the references to "the team that won" circulating in all-hands meetings months later.
+These aren't abstractions.
+We see the cross-org DM threads that start after events, the Slack channels that form organically around a shared game narrative, the references to "the team that won" circulating in all-hands meetings months later.

-A fintech team we worked with last spring — about 450 people, fully distributed across North America and Europe — had tried quarterly Zoom happy hours for two years.
+A fintech team we worked with last spring (about 450 people, fully distributed across North America and Europe) had tried quarterly Zoom happy hours for two years.
 Turnout was declining and the People Ops lead was frank about it: the format was social maintenance at best and mandatory awkwardness at worst.
 After switching to a quarterly Marathon format, completion rate was 68% in the first event.
 More importantly, the People Ops lead reported something specific in our debrief call: team members who had never interacted on Slack before the event were noticeably more likely to show up in each other's channels in the three weeks after.
-The event had built the weak ties that the happy hours never reached, because the happy hours had no coordination mechanics — just a camera and a calendar block.
+The event had built the weak ties that the happy hours never reached, because the happy hours had no coordination mechanics, just a camera and a calendar block.

 Big Game or Marathon: the format decision for distributed teams